In Seats, an event is always a single performance of a show, a single football match, a single concert. (See What is an Event?)

 The good news is: Seats provides support for those out-of-the-box: you can render floor plans and book seats for multiple events at the same time.

-render the floor plan, specifying an array of event keys in the
+render the floor plan, and specify an array of event keys in the

 eventsconfiguration (documentation here).